-- The Elgin Area Water Supply System is a municipal drinking water system serving approximately 100,000 people in the Cities of London and St. Thomas, the Municipality of Bayham, Municipality of Central Elgin, Township of Malahide, Township of Southwold and the Town of Aylmer. - The surface water intake is located approximately 1,200 metres offshore of the town of Port Stanley in Lake Erie. - The Intake Protection Zone (IPZ) 1 is delineated as a circle that has a radius of 1000m centred on the crib of the intake.
+- The Elgin Area Water Supply System is a municipal drinking water system serving approximately 100,000 people in the Cities of London and St. Thomas, the Municipality of Bayham, Municipality of Central Elgin, Township of Malahide, Township of Southwold and the Town of Aylmer. - The surface water intake is located approximately 1,200 metres offshore of the town of Port Stanley in Lake Erie. - The Intake Protection Zone (IPZ) 1 is delineated as a circle that has a radius of 1000 metres centred on the crib of the intake.
 The IPZ-1 does not intersect with land.
-The resulting vulnerable area of IPZ-1 was given a vulnerability score of 5.0. - IPZ-2 was delineated by numerical modelling to encompass a two-hour travel time.
-The delineated area includes both in-water and on-shore areas.
-The vulnerability of IPZ-2 was found to be low and was given a score of 3.5.
+The resulting vulnerable area of IPZ-1 was given a vulnerability score of 5.0.